Signature Verification

 return new Response("OK");

-Signature verification requires the raw request body string, not the parsed JSON.
-If you parse the body first, the string representation may differ and the check will fail.
+Signature verification requires the raw request body string, not the parsed JSON object.
+If you parse first, the string representation may differ and the check will fail.

 In Express, use express.raw({ type: 'application/json' }) on the webhook

 route instead of express.json().
-In Next.js, call req.text() before
+In Next.js App Router, call req.text()

-Go to Form Settings → Webhooks in the dashboard.
-Click the endpoint to reveal its secret.
-If you lose the secret, delete the endpoint and create a new one.
+Go to Settings → Webhooks in the dashboard.
+The signing secret is shown exactly once when you create an endpoint.
+If you lose it, delete the endpoint and create a new one — the secret cannot be recovered.